Wayne82/wayne82.github.io/README.md

 # Wayne82's Blogs

-This is my personal blog where I share my thoughts and experiences.
+This is my personal blog where I share my thoughts, experiences and insights.